-The statue will be approximately 2.5 metres high including the plinth.
+The statue is approximately 2.5 metres high including the plinth.

-Planning permission has now been approved by Chelmsford City council and the statue will be sited in the grounds of Oaklands Park Museum.
+The statue is sited in the grounds of Oaklands Park Museum.

 Oaklands Park is a dog friendly location.
 We hope that members of the public, along with police handlers, will bring their dogs to see the statue.

-There are also plans to hold an exhibition in the museum that will showcase how Police Dogs have developed in the UK from their introduction to modern day.
+There is also an exhibition in the museum that showcases how Police Dogs have developed in the UK from their introduction to modern day.

 About Police Dog Ludo: